 An added challenge, Wolf notes, was that many of the cases she was helping to contest were crafted by some of the government’s top lawyers.
-“One day it might be interesting to switch over to the prosecutorial side,” says Wolf, who delved into corporate legal practice at Skadden, Arps, Slate, Meagher & Flom this past summer.
+“One day it might be interesting to switch over to the prosecutorial side,” she says.

-“The experience taught me how much flexibility there is within a school’s education system to meet certain goals and community needs,” says Wolf.
+“The experience taught me how much flexibility there is within a school’s education system to meet certain goals and community needs,” says Wolf, who served as a summer associate working on corporate legal matters at Skadden, Arps, Slate, Meagher & Flom this past year.
 “I hope the school will help students realize they have opportunities within their reach and can add value to the world.”

 Wolf spent her final year at the Law School building relationships with faculty and exploring the history and philosophy of law—she especially enjoyed a seminar on the U.S. Supreme Court during Warren Burger’s time as chief justice.
 “Examining the impact the Burger Court had on today’s law has been illuminating,” Wolf says.
 “The Burger Court represented a large shift from the Earl Warren Court that preceded it.”